kaka51/deep-learning-challenge/README.md

 ## Summary

 All 3 models are failed to achieve the target model accuracy of 75% after trying to add more neurons, add more layers, add more epochs and change activation functions.
-Next step, we could try with different model.
+Next step, we could try with different modeling methods.

 ## Support and Thank You to